 14:13 So most of us, of course, ask the question, "How do I know whether I'm getting enough sleep?"
 Well, it's not rocket science.
 If you need an alarm clock to get you out of bed in the morning, if you are taking a long time to get up, if you need lots of stimulants, if you're grumpy, if you're irritable, if you're told by your work colleagues that you're looking tired and irritable, chances are you are sleep-deprived.
 Listen to them.
 Listen to yourself.

-14:36 What do you do?
-Well -- and this is slightly offensive -- sleep for dummies.
-(Laughter) Make your bedroom a haven for sleep.
+14:43 Make your bedroom a haven for sleep.
 The first critical thing is make it as dark as you possibly can, and also make it slightly cool.
 Very important.
 Actually, reduce your amount of light exposure at least half an hour before you go to bed.
 Light increases levels of alertness and will delay sleep.
 What's the last thing that most of us do before we go to bed?
-We stand in a massively lit bathroom looking into the mirror cleaning our teeth.
-It's the worst thing we can possibly do before we went to sleep.
+We stand in a massively lit bathroom, looking into the mirror cleaning our teeth.
+It's the worst thing we can possibly do before we go to sleep.
 Turn off those mobile phones.
 Turn off those computers.
 Turn off all of those things that are also going to excite the brain.
 Try not to drink caffeine too late in the day, ideally not after lunch.

-15:46 That's some facts.
+15:45 OK.
+That's some facts.
 What about some myths?

-15:50 No. Poor things.
+15:48 Teenagers are lazy.
+No. Poor things.
 They have a biological predisposition to go to bed late and get up late, so give them a break.

 15:56 We need eight hours of sleep a night.
 That's an average.
 Some people need more.
 Some people need less.
 And what you need to do is listen to your body.
 Do you need that much or do you need more?
 Simple as that.

-16:12 Not true.
+16:09 Old people need less sleep.
+Not true.
 The sleep demands of the aged do not go down.
 Essentially, sleep fragments and becomes less robust, but sleep requirements do not go down.

 16:34 There is no evidence that getting up early and going to bed early gives you more wealth at all.
 There's no difference in socioeconomic status.
 In my experience, the only difference between morning people and evening people is that those people that get up in the morning early are just horribly smug.

 18:17 So what's going on?
-And the really exciting news is that mental illness and sleep are not simply associated but they are physically linked within the brain.
+And the really exciting news is that mental illness and sleep are not simply associated, but they are physically linked within the brain.
 The neural networks that predispose you to normal sleep, give you normal sleep, and those that give you normal mental health, are overlapping.
 And what's the evidence for that?
 Well, genes that have been shown to be very important in the generation of normal sleep, when mutated, when changed, also predispose individuals to mental health problems.
 And last year, we published a study which showed that a gene that's been linked to schizophrenia, when mutated, also smashes the sleep.
 So we have evidence of a genuine mechanistic overlap between these two important systems.

 19:04 Other work flowed from these studies.
 The first was that sleep disruption actually precedes certain types of mental illness, and we've shown that in those young individuals who are at high risk of developing bipolar disorder, they already have a sleep abnormality prior to any clinical diagnosis of bipolar.
-The other bit of data was that sleep disruption may actually exacerbate, make worse the mental illness state.
+The other bit of data was that sleep disruption may actually exacerbate, make worse, the mental illness state.
 My colleague Dan Freeman has used a range of agents which have stabilized sleep and reduced levels of paranoia in those individuals by 50 percent.

 19:45 So what have we got?
 We've got, in these connections, some really exciting things.
 In terms of the neuroscience, by understanding these two systems, we're really beginning to understand how both sleep and mental illness are generated and regulated within the brain.
 The second area is that if we can use sleep and sleep disruption as an early warning signal, then we have the chance of going in.
-If we know that these individuals are vulnerable, early intervention then becomes possible.
+If we know these individuals are vulnerable, early intervention then becomes possible.
 And the third, which I think is the most exciting, is that we can think of the sleep centers within the brain as a new therapeutic target.
 Stabilize sleep in those individuals who are vulnerable, we can certainly make them healthier, but also alleviate some of the appalling symptoms of mental illness.

 20:32 So let me just finish.
-What I started by saying is take sleep seriously.
+What I started by saying is: Take sleep seriously.
 Our attitudes toward sleep are so very different from a pre-industrial age, when we were almost wrapped in a duvet.
 We used to understand intuitively the importance of sleep.
 And this isn't some sort of crystal-waving nonsense.
 This is a pragmatic response to good health.
 If you have good sleep, it increases your concentration, attention, decision-making, creativity, social skills, health.
 If you get sleep, it reduces your mood changes, your stress, your levels of anger, your impulsivity, and your tendency to drink and take drugs.
 And we finished by saying that an understanding of the neuroscience of sleep is really informing the way we think about some of the causes of mental illness, and indeed is providing us new ways to treat these incredibly debilitating conditions.

 21:26 Jim Butcher, the fantasy writer, said, "Sleep is God.
 Go worship."
 And I can only recommend that you do the same.